scoulomb/home-assistant/2025-new-gen-setup/dashboards/README.md

 - [SLZB/HiFI Remote Dashboard](../slzb/slzb-advanced/hifi-dashboard.yaml)
     - TODO
         - adjust pr3000 volume
         - # To play Atoll MS120 (connected to HEOS Amp via Optical In 1) on a HEOS group...
-OK can document wiring
+OK can document wiring optionally -- OK
+        - Added plugs as in dream dashboard -- OK

 - Other GLOBAL dream dashbaord?